sara-nl/clouddocs/general-start.markdown

    image and a template.

-You can verify that the process is complete by inspecting the _Template_ and _Image_ sections in the HPC Cloud user interface.
+You can verify that the process is complete by inspecting the _Template_ and _Image_ sections in the _Virtual Infrastructure_ tab of the HPC Cloud user interface.
 You should see your new image and template.

 ## Adding an SSH key to your profile